triestpa/Police-Analysis-Python/README.md

 ### 0.6 - Load Dataset

-In the next cell, load Vermont police stop dataset into a Pandas dataframe.
+In the next cell, load Vermont police stop data set into a Pandas dataframe.

 ```python
 df_vt = pd.read_csv('./data/VT-clean.csv.gz', compression='gzip', low_memory=False)
 ```

-> This command assumes that you are storing the dataset in the `data` directory of the project.
+> This command assumes that you are storing the data set in the `data` directory of the project.
 If you are not, you can adjust the data file path accordingly.

 # 1 - Vermont Police Data Exploration